Noslix/BinanceBot/README.md

 python3 binance_dca_bot.py
 ```

 By default the script invests 10% of your available EUR balance in BTC every week for 10 weeks.
+The bot checks Binance trade rules and will skip a purchase if the calculated amount is below the exchange minimum.
 Edit `binance_dca_bot.py` if you want to change the percentage, interval, or number of iterations.

 When Telegram integration is enabled you can control the bot with the following commands: